hidglobal/digitalpersona-enrollment/docs/index.md

 ---
 {% include header.html %}

-# Web Enrollment API for {{ site.data.product.name }}
+# Overview

 {% include dpam-intro.md %}

-As a part of DPAM, the {{ site.data.lib.name }} provides web browsers with API allowing to enroll various users' authentication credentials using DPAM Web Services.
+As a part of {{ site.data.product.shortName }}, the {{ site.data.lib.name }}
+allows you to strengthen your web application security with multicactor authentication (MFA) seamlesly working with various authentication devices like fingerprint readers, card readers, cameras for face recognition, FIDO tokens, OTP tokens, as well as with traditional credentials like password, PIN or security questions.

+The library provides API for enrollment of user credentials from a web browser.

+## Dependencies

+The library depends on
+* DigitalPersona Web Services API
+* DigitalPersona Core API

+It also requires DigitalPersona Web Components and DigitalPersona Authentication Server running in your security domain.

+Some authentication tokens (fingerprints, cards, U2F, Integrated Windows Authentication) require DigitalPersona Device Access API to read enrollment data from a device and pass it the {{ site.data.lib.shortName }}.

 ## Requirements